 - Inaccuracies exist on your report because of fraud, including identity theft.

 Step 2: Fix errors

-To file a formal dispute of an error in a credit report, notify the credit bureau online or via a letter.
-Once you have done so, it will contact the other credit bureaus.
+To file a formal dispute of an error in a credit report, notify the credit reporting agency online or by letter.
+Once you have done so, it will contact the other credit reporting agencies.
 If you decide to use a letter, it should include: